apexatoll/aoc-cli/README.md

 aoc-cli allows for multiple keys to be stored within the config file.

-To see which alias is currently deafult run `aoc -U` or `aoc --default`
+To see which alias is currently default run `aoc -U` or `aoc --default`

 - You can update the default alias by running